SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 SaaS buyers typically move through four distinct stages, and your keyword strategy needs to cover all of them:

 • Problem-aware: Buyers searching for symptoms and challenges.
-These are informational queries like "how to reduce customer churn" or "automate invoice processing."
-They carry high volume but lower immediate conversion intent.
+Informational queries like "how to reduce customer churn" or "automate invoice processing."
+High volume but lower immediate conversion intent.

 • Solution-aware: Buyers who know a software category exists.
 They search for terms like "best project management software" or "CRM for small business."
-These terms carry a stronger commercial intent.
+Stronger commercial intent.

 • Product-aware: Buyers comparing specific products.
 They search for terms like "[Product A] vs [Product B]" or "[Product] pricing."
-These high-intent queries sit at the bottom of the funnel.
+High-intent queries at the bottom of the funnel.

 SaaS buyer journey funnel diagram showing four stages from problem-aware to decision with keyword types and conversion indicators at each level.